From Friday 26 Nov to Monday 29 Nov 2021.

 Sidamo produces a mixture of washed and naturally processed coffees that are incredibly popular among those who enjoy a fruity and intensely aromatic cup.
 This region grows some of the highest coffee in Ethiopia.

-AA Blue Mountain Type
+AB Blue Mountain Type

 Full fruited aroma.

 Good medium citric (orange) acidity with medium to high body (bold).
 Fruited notes of which berries, cherries and grape dominate.
 Quite sweet with a clean, crisp, lingering after-taste.

 Great coffee - fairly heavy bodied with a syrupy mouth feel.

 Medium to low acidity, with an overall strong but smooth taste.

 With a medium dark roast, the aftertaste leans towards cherry liquor.

 Medium dark roast, washed

 Fruity-apple, with walnuts in the aroma.
 Creamy and smooth with complex berry notes and a lingering dark chocolaty aftertaste.
 Med malic acidity and excellent body.